Jordan Theodore: Professional career

 On July 15, 2012, Theodore signed to play with Antalya BSB of the Turkish BSL.
 On March 21, 2013, Theodore signed with the Adriatic League club Cedevita.
 A week later he was released, as his team, Antalya BSB, did not agree to release him.

 In May 2013, Theodore has signed with Mets de Guaynabo, of Puerto Rico's top league, the BSN.
 On July 17, 2013, Theodore signed with Huracanes del Atlántico, of the Dominican League.
 On October 22, 2013, Theodore returned to the Turkish BSL, signing with Mersin BSB.
 He finished the Turkish League season with an average of 12.3 points per game, but didn't help the team to avoid relegation.

 On January 12, 2015, he signed at JL Bourg-en-Bresse of the French LNB Pro A. On September 17, 2015, he signed with the German BBL team Fraport Skyliners.
 On July 28, 2016, Theodore signed with the Turkish club Banvit.
 In February, he won the Turkish Cup with Banvit.
 Theodore was named the Turkish Cup Final MVP.

 Banvit also played in one of the two European-wide secondary leagues, the FIBA Champions League, as well, and in that competition, Theodore was named the Quarter-finals MVP, after his team defeated MHP Riesen Ludwigsburg, in a two-leg series.
 On April 30, Theodore was named the MVP of the FIBA Champions League's 2016–17 season.

 On July 15, 2017, Theodore signed a two-year contract with the Italian LBA club Olimpia Milano.
 On September 24, 2017, Olimpia Milano won the 2017 Italian Supercup.
 Theodore was named tournament's MVP, after a game in which he had 29 points, 7 rebounds and 5 assists.

 On January 4, 2019, Theodore signed a contract with the Greek Basket League club AEK Athens, which kept him at the club until the end of the 2018-19 Greek Basket League season.

 On July 26, 2019, Theodore signed a contract with Beşiktaş Sompo Japan of the Basketbol Süper Ligi.

 On December 27, 2019, Theodore signed a contract with UNICS Kazan of the VTB United League.
 He averaged 10.3 points, 4.5 rebounds and 7.7 assists per game.
 Theodore parted ways with the team on July 16, 2020.

 On November 20, 2020, Theodore signed a new contract with UNICS Kazan of the VTB United League.
 On June 23, 2021, he signed with Alvark Tokyo of the Japanese B.League.
 However, he failed the physical and was released from the team.

 On January 18, 2022, Theodore signed with Reyer Venezia of the Italian Lega Basket Serie A.

+On April 4, 2023, he signed with Skyliners Frankfurt of the Basketball Bundesliga.

+On August 12, 2023, he signed with Metropolitans 92 of the French LNB Pro A.

+On January 24, 2024, he signed with Saski Baskonia of the Spanish Liga ACB and the EuroLeague.

+On December 18, 2024, he signed with Skyliners Frankfurt of the Basketball Bundesliga.